OracleOfAggieland/denarii-mvp/manual-accessibility-testing-guide.md

 ### Test with Screen Reader (NVDA, JAWS, or VoiceOver)
 1. **Turn on your screen reader**
-2. **Navigate to the chat interface**
+2. **Navigate to the Denarii Advisor interface**
 3. **Verify the following announcements:**
    - Message input is announced as "Type your message"
    - User messages are announced as "Your message" with content
-   - AI messages are announced as "AI response" with content
+   - Denarii Advisor messages are announced as "Advisor response" with content
    - Loading states are announced when they appear
    - Error messages are announced when they appear
    - Timestamps are announced with proper context

 ### Test Message Navigation
 1. **Navigate through the message list** using screen reader commands
-2. **Verify** that each message is properly identified as user or AI
+2. **Verify** that each message is properly identified as user or Denarii Advisor
 3. **Check** that timestamps are announced with context

 ## 3. Visual Design Functionality Testing